Hemakuma/cisco-dc-automation/LabGuide/section-6-1-nxtoolkit.md

 2. Close all the files that are open in ATOM to make space for nxtoolkit programming files.
 3. Make sure you see the `sample` folder under `nxtoolkit` folder.
 Expand this folder to see all the files.
 All your object based scripts are located in the this folder.
 4. Right click on the `samples` folder under `nxtoolkit` folder and select `NEW File`.
 Name it `credentials.py`
-5. Copy and paste the following content in this file. **Make sure to change the `URL` to point to your  switch ip.** https://github.com/Hemakuma/cisco-dc-automation/blob/master/configs/credentials.py
+5. Copy and paste the following content in this file. **Make sure to change the `URL` and `password` to to reflect your environment.** https://github.com/Hemakuma/cisco-dc-automation/blob/master/configs/credentials.py
 6. Save the file. `CMD+S`
 7. close the file